xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

    ![Fig 10]({{site.baseurl}}/attachments/conditions.png)
    3. Save your changes.

-For detailed guidance on the setup of special offers refer to the section {% link "Special Offers" ref_special_offers %} in this manual.
+For detailed information on the setup of special offers, refer to the section {% link "Special Offers" ref_special_offers %} in this manual.

 ## Membership-specific Payment Methods